 What is Quantum Computing?

-In short, this is a technology that combines the fields of Maths, Physics and Computer Science and will change the speed and efficiency of problem-solving forever!
+Quantum computing is a technology combining Maths, Physics and Computer Science.
+Hopefully, it will change the speed and efficiency of problem-solving forever!

-Although the science behind it consists of many complex elements, the principle idea of the topic is not as daunting as it sounds.
-Binary is the language of all technology, in essence, it is a long string of numbers made up of 1s and 0s.
-This states that a device can only be of 2 states 1 – on or 0 – off.
-What makes Quantum Computers unique is that its technology is not bound by binary language.
+Although the science behind it is complex, the idea is not as daunting as it sounds.
+Binary is the language of all technology.
+It is a long string of numbers made up of 1s and 0s.
+This states that a device can only be in 2 states 1 – on or 0 – off.
+However, quantum computers aren’t bound by binary language.
 Instead of representing one state and a time, it can represent multiple, creating something called a Quantum Bit.
 In technical terminology, this is called leveraging Quantum Superposition.

 Ethical Issues in Quantum Computing